-Hi, my name is Mr Keir and I am the class teacher of Dosbarth Daisy in Year 2.
+Hi, my name is Mr Keir and I am the class teacher of Dosbarth Bluebell in Reception.

-I originally joined George Street as a Newly Qualified Teacher after successfully completing my PGCE at University of Wales Trinity Saint David in Swansea.
+I originally joined George Street as a Newly Qualified Teacher teaching Year 2 after successfully completing my PGCE at University of Wales Trinity Saint David in Swansea.
+I have since enjoyed teaching Year 1 at George Street before moving into the Early Years.
 During my training year I was incredibly fortunate to experience teaching across both Primary phases, from Nursery all the way to upper Key Stage 2.

-The philosophy of the Foundation Phase is a great passion of mine as I love the opportunity it allows for independent, creative investigations, even from the very youngest children in our school.
-The children in Dosbarth Daisy are amazing at driving their own learning, whether it's through Pupil Voice in creating their own authentic learning experiences, or challenging themselves during independent tasks through self-differentiated activities that they've chosen themselves.
+I am a huge believer that children are the best leaders of their learning, and it is my job as class teacher to support the development of their interests, passions and fascinations.
+In my classroom children do this through play, and I love the opportunities play allows for independent problem solving, collaboration, and creative thinking.
+The children at George Street are amazing at driving their own learning, whether it’s creating their own authentic learning experiences or challenging themselves as they interact with the environment.
 I get so excited when I see the children learning new skills or discovering solutions to problems through their own play and hard work.
 This is the philosophy that drives our class and the children are very much front and centre in dictating where their learning goes next.
 As teacher I facilitate their choices and ideas the best I can to make sure they truly gain authentic experiences during their time in school.

 Working closely with parents and families is essential to ensure the children achieve their absolute potential, and so my door is always open.
 If you have any questions or queries, please feel free to see me before and after school.
-Also, if you would like to keep up to date with what we've been up to in class, you can follow Year 2 on Twitter at @GSPriYear2
+Also, if you would like to keep up to date with what we've been up to in class, you can follow Reception on Twitter at @GSPriReception